prrashi/rateYo/README.md

 rateYo
 ======

-A simple and flexible star rating plugin
+A simple and flexible star rating Plugin